NeuraiProject/Neurai/doc/new-opcodes-depin-branch.md

 - **Mainnet**: All opcodes are **disabled** (`false`) pending future activation via consensus upgrade.

 Each opcode degrades gracefully when its flag is not set — NOP-replacing opcodes behave as their original NOP, while re-enabled opcodes return `SCRIPT_ERR_DISABLED_OPCODE`.

+**Exception: OP_CHAINCONTEXT (NIP-026).** Because `0xd7` is a newly-allocated opcode byte (not a repurposed NOP) and the opcode mutates the stack, its flag-off path returns `SCRIPT_ERR_BAD_OPCODE` instead of falling through to a NOP.
+This keeps upgraded-but-not-yet-activated nodes byte-for-byte compatible with pre-upgrade nodes when a tx containing `0xd7` appears before activation. `SCRIPT_VERIFY_CHAINCONTEXT` is co-set with `SCRIPT_VERIFY_64BIT_INTEGERS` in `ApplyConsensusOptIns`, because the opcode pushes `CScriptNum` values that can exceed 4 bytes (MTP after 2038).
+See NIP-026 §3.4 and §3.7.

 ### Policy-layer flag propagation (NIP-020)